yunbinmo/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage clients and appointments faster than a typical mouse/GUI driven app
+**Value proposition**: manage clients, insurances, records and appointments faster than a typical mouse/GUI driven app

 ### <a id="userStories"></a>User stories